gianluca-peri/sparcs-test/README.md

 pip install numpy
-pip install torch --index-url https://download.pytorch.org/whl/cu124 pip install matplotlib
+pip install torch --index-url https://download.pytorch.org/whl/cu124 pip install matplotlib pip install pyaml
 ```

 Keep in mind that the link in `pip install torch --index-url https://download.pytorch.org/whl/cu124` could be dependent on your card, check the [PyTorch site](https://pytorch.org/) for more informations.

+## How to run the code

+You can train the models by running the `train_models.py` script.
+Since the training can take some time `run_train_in_background.sh` is also available to run the same script in background, logging the output (just remember to `chmod +x` if it doesn't work).